-BNY Mellon SA/NV is a Belgian credit institution and is also recognized as a Belgian assimilated settlement institution.
-BNY Mellon SA/NV has its registered office in Brussels and is a wholly owned subsidiary of The Bank of New York Mellon (99.9999% of share capital - BNY International Financing Corporation holds one share in BNY Mellon SA/NV).
+BNY Mellon SA/NV is a corporation with a Banking License, recognized as an assimilated settlement institution.
+BNY Mellon SA/NV has its head quarter in Brussels and is a wholly owned subsidiary of The Bank of New York Mellon (99.9999% of share capital) and BNY International Financing Corporation (0.0001% of share capital).

 BNY Mellon SA/NV provides services on a passported basis through its headquarters in Brussels and its branches in Amsterdam, Dublin, Frankfurt, London, Luxembourg, Milan and Paris.
-BNY Mellon SA/NV also has a subsidiary in Frankfurt, BNY Mellon KG, and a representative office in Copenhagen.
-Pursuant to the EU single market directives, BNY Mellon SA/NV's operations are passported across all EEA countries on the free provision of services basis.
+BNY Mellon SA/NV also has a subsidiary in Frankfurt, BNY Mellon KAG, and a representative office in Copenhagen.
+Pursuant to the EU single market directives, BNY Mellon SA/NV's operations are passported in the following 11 territories: Iceland, Finland, Sweden, Denmark, Norway, Spain, Greece, Cyprus, Austria, Portugal and Italy.
 Some of those countries apply restrictions to passporting rights, in accordance with the local transpositions of the EU directives.
 BNY Mellon SA/NV complies with these restrictions and adapts its operations accordingly.

 BNY Mellon SA/NV was established in 2008 with the aim of becoming BNY Mellon's main banking subsidiary in Continental Europe.
 During 2009, part of the business of the Brussels Branch of BNY Mellon was integrated into BNY Mellon SA/NV, forming the current Brussels Head Office.
 As part of BNY Mellon's strategy to consolidate its legal entity structure in Europe, BNY Mellon SA/NV acquired branches in Amsterdam, London, Frankfurt and Luxembourg further to the merger with BNY Mellon GSS Acquisition Co.
 (Netherlands) BV on October 1, 2009.
-On June 1, 2011, further to the merger with The Bank of New York Mellon's acquired German subsidiary, BNY Mellon Asset Servicing GmbH, BNY Mellon SA/NV significantly expanded the activities of its Frankfurt branch and Frankfurter Service Kapitalanlage-Gesellschaft mbH became BNY Mellon SA/NV's fully owned subsidiary under the name of BNY Mellon Service Kapitalanlage-Gesellschaft mbH ('BNY Mellon KG').
+On June 1, 2011, further to the merger with The Bank of New York Mellon's acquired German subsidiary, BNY Mellon Asset Servicing GmbH, BNY Mellon SA/NV expanded the activities of its Frankfurt branch and Frankfurter KapitalverwaltungsGesellschaft mbH became BNY Mellon SA/NV's fully owned subsidiary under the name of BNY Mellon Service Kapitalanlage-Gesellschaft mbH ('BNY Mellon KAG').
 On December 1, 2011, BNY Mellon SA/NV opened a branch in Paris.
 On February 1, 2013, BNY Mellon SA/NV opened a new branch in Dublin as a result of the cross-border merger with The Bank of New York Mellon (Ireland) Limited.
-An additional branch in Milan was created on April 1, 2017 as a result of the merger of The Bank of New York Mellon (Luxembourg) S.A. into BNY Mellon SA/NV and the Luxembourg Branch of BNY Mellon SA/NV significantly expanded its activities as a result of this merger.
+An additional branch in Milan was created on April 1, 2017 as a result of the merger of The Bank of New York Mellon (Luxembourg) S.A. into BNY Mellon SA/NV.
+On 29 November 2019 BNY Mellon SA/NV Merged with BNY Mellon Trust Company (Ireland) Limited.

-Effective November 4, 2014, the ECB as part of Single Supervisory Mechanism ('SSM') became the principal regulator for BNY Mellon SA/NV along with the NBB, acting as National Competent Authority.
+Effective November 4, 2014, the ECB as part of Single Supervisory Mechanism ('SSM') became the principal regulator for BNY Mellon SA/NV along with the NBB.
 BNY Mellon SA/NV is also supervised by the FSMA which is responsible for the integrity of the financial markets and fair treatment of financial consumers in Belgium pursuant to the Act of 2 August 2002 on the supervision of the financial sector and on financial services.